JundiLiu/HIALAB/content/authors/tommy/_index.md

 first_name: Thomas
 last_name: Lenz

+# Username (this should match the folder name)
+authors:
+  - tommy

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: PhD Student
+role: Ph.D. student
 # Organizations/Affiliations
 organizations:
-  - name: Iowa State University
+  - name: IMSE@ISU
     url: ''

 # Short bio (displayed in user profile at end of posts)